-(2) Messr.
-Laitala and Turner are affiliated with H.I.G. and do not receive compensation for their service on our Board.
+(2) Mr. Lozow is affiliated with H.I.G. and does not receive compensation for their service on our Board.

-(3)Messr..
-Feinstein's annual cash retainer is pro-rated for the portion of the year during which he served on our Board.
+(3) Ms. DeLuca's annual cash retainer is pro-rated for the portion of the year during which she served on our Board.